 A significant number of field service companies look to utilization (the percentage of a technician’s billable time spent performing a work-related activity) as the north star metric for gauging technician efficiency and value.
 And to a certain extent, this makes sense: utilization assigns a concrete number to how “busy” a technician is over a period of time.

 However, utilization misses an important part of the big picture.
-Because it treats all types of work as interchangeable, utilization fails to account for whether what the technician is doing produces enough value to cover (and hopefully exceed) the cost of that technician.
+Because it treats all types of work as interchangeable, utilization fails to account for whether the technician’s work produces enough value to cover — and ideally exceed — the cost of that technician.

-High utilization doesn’t always translate into higher revenue.
+High utilization doesn’t always translate into higher revenue or stronger workforce ROI.
 Let’s say a company boasts an impressive 90% utilization rate, but has Level 4 technicians driving 40 miles to do simple tasks like ATM cleanings or preventative maintenance.
-This work isn’t core to their business and is therefore not contributing to a positive ROI on their labor resources.
+This work isn’t core to their business and is therefore not contributing to a positive return on labor resources.

-A different metric––revenue/technician/day–– helps evaluate whether a given technician is doing the “right kind” of work, i.e. work that lines up with their skill level and cost.
-Revenue/technician/day encourages your organization to ask questions that uncover opportunities for optimizing revenue by allocating work to the most appropriate type of labor resource––full-time, subcontractor, or on-demand.
+A different metric — revenue per technician per day — helps evaluate whether a technician is doing the “right kind” of work, meaning work that lines up with their skill level and cost.
+This metric encourages organizations to uncover opportunities for labor cost optimization by allocating work to the most appropriate labor resource: full-time employee, subcontractor, or on-demand technician.

 2. On-demand labor is too costly